premAI-io/dev-portal/blog/2023-08-12-mlops-more-oops-than-ops/index.md

   dolly_optimum
 ```

-It uses around 17GB of my gpu vram, working fine till the whole conversion but ending with seg-fault 😢
+:cry: It uses around 17GB of my GPU RAM, seemingly working fine but finally ending with a segmentation fault:

 ```json
 ======= Diagnostic Run torch.onnx.export version 2.1.0.dev20230804+cu118 =======
 verbose: False, log level: 40
 ======================= 0 NONE 0 NOTE 0 WARNING 0 ERROR ========================
 Saving external data to one file...
 2023-08-09 20:59:33.334484259 [W:onnxruntime:, session_state.cc:1169 VerifyEachNodeIsAssignedToAnEp]
 Some nodes were not assigned to the preferred execution providers which may or may not